k00mi/bckspc-bot/README.md

   <dt>server</dt>
   <dd>The IRC server to connect to.</dd>

   <dt>port</dt>
   <dd>The port on which to connect to the server.</dd>

+  <dt>redmine</dt>
+  <dd>Optional.
+Object containing field "url" (URL of a Redmine project, should end with "/issues.json?"),
+      "user" and "password" (both optional, used for basic HTTP authentication).</dd>
 </dl>

 See [the provided example file](cfg.json).